talon-one/commercetools-talonone-accelerator/.github/CONTRIBUTING.md

 ## Bugs

 We are using [GitHub Issues](https://github.com/talon-one/commercetools-talonone-connector/issues) for bug tracking.
-Please provide as many details as possible, including a reproduction if possible when reporting a bug.
+Please follow our templates when reporting a bug, providing as many details as possible to help us and other contributors respond the best we can.

-Before you report a bug, please make sure you've searched existing issues to minimize duplicates.
+Before you report a bug or ask for a feature request, please make sure you've searched existing issues to minimize duplicates.

 ## Your First Pull Request